msakai/resume/resume.md

 * Molatomium (2009-2011):

-  I helped language/runtime design of “Molatomium”, a parallel programming model for “Cell Broadband Engine”-like heterogeneous multicore processors, which was shipped with Toshiba's flagship digital TV “CELL REGZA”.
+  I assisted language/runtime design of “Molatomium”, a parallel programming model for “Cell Broadband Engine”-like heterogeneous multicore processors, which was shipped with Toshiba's flagship digital TV “CELL REGZA”.